michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 ## UserController

 This is where all the endpoints are handled.
-We use GET, PUT, and DELETE to handle the endpoints.
+We handle requests by exposing GET, PUT, and DELETE endpoints.

 ### UserController-fields